 After all, the expired domain had been owned by the same owner for 5 years.

-Fast forward a few weeks later after having the domain transferred into my account and having created a uniquely designed WordPress website with fresh content using the expired domain.
+Fast forward a few weeks later, after having the domain transferred into my account and having created a uniquely designed WordPress website with fresh content using the expired domain.

 I do this immediately in hopes of having the website indexed ASAP.

-Not having the new website using the expired domain indexed in Google should have been my first warning sign that something was wrong the domain.
+Not having the new website using the expired domain indexed in Google should have been my first warning sign that something was wrong with the domain.

 But not easily discouraged, I pressed forward with publishing more content.

-I figured I could jump start indexing in Google using social media accounts and getting others to post legitimate links referencing the content.
+I figured I could jump-start indexing in Google using social media accounts and getting others to post legitimate links referencing the content.